ShakutaiGit/homeTestAlfaBet/README.md

    ```
    This starts the server on the default port (e.g., `:8080`).
 Ensure this port is available or adjust the port in the configuration.

-## Contributing

-Instructions for contributing to the project (if applicable).

----

-### Customizing the README

-- Replace placeholders like `[repository-url]`, `[project-name]`, and other project-specific details with actual information.
-- If there are additional setup steps (like setting up a database or environment variables), include those in the Installation & Setup section.
-- If your API requires authentication or specific headers, include that information in the API Overview section.